linkerd/website/linkerd.io/content/2/tasks/books.md

 ## Prerequisites

-To complete this guide, you'll need to have installed Linkerd on your cluster.
-Follow the [installing](/2/tasks/install/) guide to get that setup if you've not already.
+To use this guide, you'll need to have Linkerd installed on your cluster.
+Follow the [Installing Linkerd Guide](/2/tasks/install/) if you haven't already done this.

 ## Install the app